Barry Sanders Award

 3. John Taylor, Wisconsin

-Henderson blew up this season after being drafted later than the fourth round in most leagues.
-Henderson racked up the second-most all-purpose yards (1,915), fifth-most yards per carry (8.74), and second most rushing touchdowns (17) this season.
-What is incredible about this is that Henderson’s touches were far less than other prominent backs like Jonathan Taylor and Eno Benjamin who had well over 250 carries while Henderson only received 174.
+The Barry Sanders Award for the best fantasy running back certainly gives a huge name for the winner to live up to.
+The Oklahoma State Heisman winner still holds single-season records for average rushing yards per game, rushing yards, and rushing touchdowns.
+In 2018, the running back selected to win this prestigious award is none other than Memphis’ Darrell Henderson.
+The Tigers' playmaker blew up this season after being drafted later than the fourth round in most leagues.
+Henderson racked up the second-most all-purpose yards (1,915), fifth-most yards per carry (8.74), and second-most rushing touchdowns (17) this season.
+Incredibly, Henderson’s touches were far fewer than those of other prominent backs like Jonathan Taylor and Eno Benjamin, who had well over 250 carries, while Henderson only received 174.

 by Justin Heisey